oomph-lib/oomph-lib/README.md

 ### Configuring the build via the specification of CMake cache variables

-You can customise your build by passing flags of the form `-D<FLAG>=<value>` to `CMake` during the configuration step.
+You can customise your build by passing flags of the form `-D<FLAG>=<value>` to CMake during the configuration step.
 For instance, `oomph-lib` allows range checking (useful for debugging but costly in terms of run time) via the specification of a C++ macro  `RANGE_CHECKING`; if this macro is defined, `oomph-lib` will check that indices passed to vectors (and similar containers) are within the legal range.
 This requires the `oomph-lib` source code to be compiled with appropriate compiler flags, e.g.
 ```bash
 g++ -DRANGE_CHECKING my_code.cc
 ```
-if gcc is used as the compiler.
+if GCC is used as the compiler.

-To ensure that such flags (in the form required by the underlying compiler) are provided when the source code is compiled, we employ `CMake`'s cache variables.
-For instance, to enable range checking, set the cache variable `OOMPH_ENABLE_RANGE_CHECKING` to `"ON"` when configuring the project:
+To ensure that such flags (in the form required by the underlying compiler) are provided when the source code is compiled, we provide CMake configuration options that have to be provided at the configure stage.
+For instance, to enable range checking, set the cache variable `OOMPH_ENABLE_RANGE_CHECKING` to `ON` when configuring the project:
-***__Puneet__: Please check: No need to specify the flag during the build and install stages, right?
-Also not sure about `"ON"` vs `ON`. ***
 ```bash
 # Configure with range checking
 cmake -G Ninja -B build -DOOMPH_ENABLE_RANGE_CHECKING=ON